tuProlog/arg2p-kt/doc/src/orchid/resources/wiki/syntax.md

 ## Burden of proof

-The indication of burden of persuasion can be expressed as:
+The burden of persuasion indication can be expressed as:

     bp(Term1,…, TermN).